-To understand Illustrator, you need to know more about Adobe’s Creative Suite, which includes Photoshop, Illustrator and InDesign.
+To understand Adobe Illustrator CC, you need to know more about Adobe’s Creative Suite, which includes Photoshop, Illustrator and InDesign.
 Each of these programs handles a different part of digital art and graphic design.
 Adobe encourages graphic designers to use all three programs to get the best results.

 Photoshop is best for photo editing and digital painting, as it works with pixels and offers image-enhancing tools.
 Illustrator works with vectors to create images that can scale to any size without becoming pixelated, making it ideal for logos and banners.
 And InDesign is desktop publishing software that helps you place text and imagery onto pages for publication.
 You don’t have to use all of these programs to create design projects, but it’s best to know that they are intended to work together.

 Illustrator has all of the vector tools you need, and then some.
 This large selection can be daunting at first, but once you know what all of the tools do, you’ll find that it offers the greatest creative freedom of any vector-based graphic design software.
 There are pen tools, vector brushes, the ability to create custom brushes, and plenty of text tools to help make your designs stand out.
 For symmetry and balance, use the guides, grids and rulers to make sure everything lines up.
 We love the way Illustrator responds to tablets; we saw pressure sensitivity in each stroke and could control the way the lines looked.

 Image tracing is an excellent time-saving feature.
 To use it, import a raster image into the program, and choose Image Trace.
 The raster image will be turned into a vector.
 From there, select the image, and click Expand.
 This will make it an editable vector image.
 It isn’t always perfect, and you will likely need to touch up the converted image, but it saves you a ton of time.